khriskempis/music-quiz-app/README.md

 ![](./src/assets/photos/readMePhotos/Test.png)

-If a person navigates directly to the test taking portion, and completes the test, they will need to register for an account to view thier results.
+If a person navigates from the Landing page directly to the test taking portion and completes the test, they will need to register for an account in order to view thier results.

 ![](./src/assets/photos/readMePhotos/Register.png)

-After creating account, the user will now be able to see the results of the test and see where they need to improve.
-There is also an option to retake the test.
+After creating an account, the user will be able to see the results of the test and see where they need to improve.
+Alternatively, there is also an option to retake the test.

 ![](./src/assets/photos/readMePhotos/Results.png)